LucDoh/chess_analysis/README.md

 ### What for?
 This project aims to give a high-level analysis of large amounts of chess games, starting with a simple way to download an organized collection of all your Chess.com games!

 On Chess.com, players can view simple statistics about their games, like win-rate by color and best win.
-We can also analyze a couple games per day for free.
-This tool tries to look between those two extremes, by giving you more specific statistics across games.
+They can also analyze a couple games per day for free.
+This package aims to go a bit further, without requiring much work from the player.

 Examples:
 - winrate by opening
 - loss-type frequencies (checkmate, resignation, out of time)
-- nice visualizations, e.g. a heatmap of the user's chess position by move
+- visualizations, e.g. a heatmap of the user's chess position by move
 - grandmasters who have a similar repertoire, so you can study them

 ### Components